Molluscum Contagiosum: Detection and Treatment

 Like warts, which are caused by a different virus, molluscum contagiosum is considered benign.
 Molluscum contagiosum does not affect any internal organs and rarely causes symptoms.
 As the name implies, molluscum contagiosum is contagious.

-For these reasons, we recommend making an appointment with a Water’s Edge Dermatology practitioner as soon as you spot the growths.
+For these reasons, we recommend scheduling an appointment with a Water’s Edge Dermatology practitioner as soon as you spot the growths.

 What Molluscum Contagiosum Looks Like